-Scholars at TLA are required to pass (65% or higher) the Wisconsin Civics Examination.
+As noted under the Homework Reflection section of this handbook, scholars at TLA are required to pass (65% or higher) the Wisconsin Civics Examination.
 The Civics Exam will be given in spring during Grade 9 Civics Class.
 If scholars do not pass, they can retake the exam in Grade 11.
 This is part of the requirements for graduation unless otherwise noted in an Individualized Education Plan.
 Passage of the examination will be noted on the scholar's transcript.